Blue baby syndrome

-Although these are the most common causes of cyanosis, there are other potential factors that can cause a blue tint to a baby's skin or mucous membranes.
+Although these are the most common causes of cyanosis, other potential factors can cause a blue tint to a baby's skin or mucous membranes.
 These factors include hypoventilation, perfusion or ventilation differences in the lungs, and poor cardiac output of oxygenated blood, among others.
-The blue baby syndrome or cyanosis occurs when absolute amount of deoxygenated hemoglobin >3g/dL which is typically reflected with an O2 saturation of <85%.
+The blue baby syndrome or cyanosis occurs when absolute amount of deoxygenated hemoglobin > 3g/dL which is typically reflected with an O2 saturation of < 85 %.

 Both of these conditions cause cyanosis, or a bluish discoloration of skin or mucous membranes.
 Normally, oxygenated blood appears red and deoxygenated blood has more of a blue appearance.
 In babies with low levels of oxygen or mixing of oxygenated and deoxygenated blood, the blood can have a blue or purple color, causing cyanosis.

 Signs and symptoms

 The main sign of blue baby syndrome is cyanosis.
 Depending on the underlying cause of the cyanosis, additional symptoms may be: